When to visit the vet?

 Research is also being conducted in the field of nutrition, as the way dog owners feed their animals has a significant impact on oral health.
 Scientists are working to develop nutritional guidelines that minimize the risk of tooth decay.
 This includes examining the effects of industrially manufactured dog food compared to more natural diets and the role of sugar and other carbohydrates in canine nutrition.

 Overall, there are many promising approaches in research that aim to improve the health of dog teeth.
 With the advancement of scientific knowledge, it is likely that new, improved methods for the prevention and treatment of tooth decay in dogs will be developed in the coming years.
-These advances could ultimately lead to dental problems in dogs becoming less common and their quality of life increasing.
+These advancements could ultimately lead to dental problems becoming less common in dogs and an improvement in their quality of life.